-Max crawl depthThe maximum crawl depth.
-This does not affect the task configuration but you can modify the value to show more or fewer entities in the list of items.
+Max crawl depth The maximum crawl depth.
+This does not affect the task

 Then, in the Next action list, choose one of the following options and click Next.

 - Test regexes filter the list of items, using the regular expressions you entered. - Finish configuration save the configuration and complete the configuration process.